Culture of Kievan Rus': Religion

 The metropolitan of Kiev was subordinated to the Patriarch of Constantinople.
 The Rus' principalities adopted the Byzantine culture during a time when the apogee of the Eastern Roman Empire had already been overcome, but its decline was still far ahead.
 Byzantium remained the only direct successor of the Hellenistic world, which had applied the artistic achievements of antiquity to the spiritual experience of Christianity.
 Byzantine culture differed from the rest of the world by its refined taste and sophistication.
 Byzantine art differed in the depth of religious substance and virtuosity of formal methods.
 The principal achievement of Byzantine theology was the ecclesiastic writings of the holy fathers.
-The high cultural level of Greek teachers posed difficult tasks for Kievan Rus’.
+The high cultural level of Greek teachers posed difficult tasks for Kievan Rus'.

-Nevertheless, art of the Rus’ principalities of the tenth century differed from Byzantine prototypes of the same period.
+Nevertheless, art of the Rus' principalities of the tenth century differed from Byzantine prototypes of the same period.
 The peculiarities of the first Rus' works of art, created by the "visiting" Greeks, included a magnitude and representativeness which demonstrated the ambitions of the young Rus' state and its princely authority.
-Byzantine influence, however, couldn't spread quickly over the enormous territory of Rus’ lands, and their Christianization would take several centuries.
-For example, there were numerous pagan uprisings in the principalities of Suzdal and Rostov until the twelfth century, led by the volkhvy (волхвы, or pagan priests).
+Byzantine influence, however, couldn't spread quickly over the enormous territory of Rus' lands, and their Christianization would take several centuries.
+For example, there were numerous pagan uprisings in the principalities of Suzdal and Rostov until the twelfth century, led by the volkhvy (pagan priests).

 There are different concepts on the correlation of Christianity and pagan beliefs among the East Slavs.
 Among them is the concept of a "double faith", the coexistence and mutual penetration of two religions—the "popular" and the "official".
-Popular culture has long been defined by pagan beliefs, especially in the remote regions of Kievan Rus’.
+Popular culture has long been defined by pagan beliefs, especially in the remote regions of Kievan Rus'.
 Subsequently, it was defined by a simplified interpretation of Christianity and by superstitions, similar to what had happened in Western European culture.
-However, Russian historians’ idea of the popular culture after Christianization is primarily based on indirect data and suppositions.
-At the same time, the culture of the ecclesiastical and secular elite is known for its monuments, which do not allow historians to make confident conclusions on pagan penetration of religious beliefs of Medieval Rus’.
+However, Russian historians' idea of the popular culture after Christianization is primarily based on indirect data and suppositions.
+At the same time, the culture of the ecclesiastical and secular elite is known for its monuments, which do not allow historians to make confident conclusions on pagan penetration of religious beliefs of Medieval Rus'.
 Historians prefer to speak of a parallel development of popular and "elitist" cultures.
 They certainly give credit to the earlier traditions of the Early East Slavs and Finnic peoples without, however, overestimating their significance in forming elements of the culture.